parsiya/looking-glass/README.md

 2. Click the `Import Proxy History` button.
 3. You will be asked to

+**Privacy Warning**: The value of parameters, headers and cookies are stored in the database.
+This includes passwords and tokens.
+The same are also stored in your Burp projects, so keep them all safe.

+I have a feature planned that allows the user to block storage of values (except some that are not sensitive but useful) in the database.
+See issue #8.

 ## Extension Settings
 Looking Glass uses a local SQLite database to store the data.
 You don't need to install extra drivers or setup a server.
 Everything is local.